 Events in Hubs

 Hubs is a platform where you can create private rooms and meet with friends in a 3D environment online.
 Hubs rooms are capped at a room capacity of 24 users, but this limit can be increased to 30.
-Additional people can also view the room content from the room lobby.
+Additional people can also view and hear the room content from the room lobby.
 Client performance is an important consideration with Hubs, and it will vary based on the devices that your attendees are connecting with.
 Mobile devices (phones, standalone headsets) may have performance challenges when there are more than 10 people in an individual room.

 Events in Hubs work best for meetups that are designed to have attendees engaged and participating actively with one another, or as a shared viewing environment for streamed video content.

 If you are interested in hosting a large event with multiple tracks, you may be interested in exploring Hubs Cloud.
 Hubs Cloud allows you to customize your deployment of the Hubs platform, so that you manage and maintain the system, offers configuration tools for rooms and accounts, and is better suited for larger events.
-For events that have larger participant interest, we recommend creating several viewing rooms and streaming the primary content to a service like Twitch
+For events that have larger participant interest, we recommend creating several viewing rooms and streaming the primary content to a service like Twitch.

 Setting up a Room

 Your event will need a room, which can be created from the home page at hubs.mozilla.com.
 When you create a room, you are the room's "owner", which grants you full rights and permissions within the room you have created.
 We recommend that you log in with a Hubs account when you create rooms, since this will ensure that you are still recorded as the room owner even if you change devices.
-Logged-in room owners have additional configuration tools available to them that will allow for more nuanced control over how visitors can interact in the space.
+Logged-in room owners have additional configuration tools available to them that enable more nuanced control over how visitors can interact in the space.

 When you create a room as a signed-in user, you can save the room to your favorites list.
 Rooms that you have favorited appear on the home page when you're signed in to hubs.mozilla.com.
 This is a helpful way to save links to rooms that you want to return to.
 By default, rooms stay open until they are explicitly closed by the room owner or a moderator, and once rooms are closed, they cannot be re-opened.